unfinishedprogram/beat_map_generator/README.md

 ## TODO

+ - [ ] Add filter to change ratio of wall and note occurrence
  - [ ] Implement distribution option
  - [ ] Make beats more lively by creating preset
  - [ ] Figure out how to remove the need for duplicating image and song for each map